 Building Community, One Block at a Time

 Good neighborhoods are those where neighbors work together on common issues and look out for each other.
-Block leaders take extra steps to connect neighbors and build community -- making our neighborhoods safer, more harmonious places to live.
+Block leaders take extra steps to connect neighbors and build community -- helping our neighborhoods to be safer, healthier, and happier.

 Six Tips for Thoughtful Holiday Conversations